 Career material review: Submit your résumé and LinkedIn profile for review to career advisors.
 These reviews include detailed feedback on how to get through applicant tracking systems and make your materials stand out.

 Career Engagement Network: This network will serve as your online hub for all things career-related.
 It includes a job board, industry-specific resources, and more.

 Career events: Join virtual workshops on a wide range of career topics, including salary negotiation and job search strategies.
 You can also participate in networking events, recruitment webinars, and industry panels.

 What are the highest paying UX/UI jobs?

 Salaries within the UX/UI field can vary depending on the company, job setting, or location.
-According to the U.S. Bureau of Labor Statistics, the median pay for digital designers was $77,200 per year in 2020, and the job outlook from 2020 to 2030 for those positions is projected to increase by 13%.¹ In addition, the median pay for digital designers can depend on the industry, whether it’s publishing and technology or public relations and consulting.
+According to the U.S. Bureau of Labor Statistics, the median pay for web and digital interface designers was more than $83,000 per year in 2022.Footnote 1 In addition, the median pay for digital designers can depend on the industry, whether it’s publishing and technology or public relations and consulting.

-Median pay for digital designers by top industries (2020)²
+Median pay for digital designers by top industries (2020)Footnote 1

 How to become a UX/UI designer online